Gaya Island Resort & Kuching

 The rooms nestle in the rainforest, generally in small clusters of four rooms together.
 As they are spread across a hillside, many of them are around ten minutes from the resort's main facilities, and the walkway is steep in parts.
 There are also a lot of steps around the main areas and to get to the villas nearest the beach so we do not recommend the resort for those who are less mobile.

-These are spacious rooms of 47m2 set on the hillside amongst the mangroves, within walking distance of the resort's beach.
+These are spacious rooms of 47m2 set on the hillside among the mangroves, within walking distance of the resort's beach.

 Enjoying a spot on the hillside, surrounded by rainforest, these 47m2 rooms have views of either the tree tops or the mangroves.
 Connecting rooms are available for families.